Blog Article

 The two major, but not only, processes to a successful IT project is the planning of the project and its execution.
 They are inexorably linked together for without sound planning, execution will be lacking in direction and focus; without sound execution, planning becomes a waste of time and resources.
 However, in the successful completion of any IT project, understanding the needs of the stakeholders is only part of the equation for success.
 The proper implementation of a feasible solution that can produce ‘fit-for-use’ deliverables able to provide for the stakeholders’ needs is also crucial to this success formulation.
 Thus, it is important to understand where verification and validation fits into these activities of an IT project.

 First, it does not matter how the project is to be developed, using either a predictive or an adaptive style environment to understand the different perspectives and value of verification and validation.
 Secondly, the purposes of verification and validation while complimentary are focused on addressing different questions confronting the IT project manager and team.
-Finally, these processes provide checks on the planning and execution activities of the IT project ensuring that they have been appropriately implemented and completed.
+Finally, these testing processes provide checks on the planning and execution activities of the IT project ensuring that they have been appropriately implemented and completed.

 What are these different questions that verification and validation address?